 3.4 Genre Predictor

-Genre predictor is a Support Vector Machine binary classifier which uses one vs one technique for classification.
+The genre predictor is a Support Vector Machine binary classifier which uses one vs one technique for classification.
 It takes in the features mentioned in Table 3 and trains the model.
-We compared results with
+We compared results with [????]

 4 Experiment